eberfreitas/pelmodoro/README.md

 # Pelmodoro

-[**Pelmodoro**](https://www.pelmodoro.com/) is an attempt to create a somewhat feature-complete Pomodoro timer app so you can track your working sections using the Pomodoro technique.
+[**Pelmodoro**](https://www.pelmodoro.com/) is an attempt to create a somewhat feature-complete Pomodoro timer app so you can track your working sessions using the Pomodoro technique.

 It runs in the browser but can also be installed as a stand-alone app as a PWA on mobile devices or other browsers that allow that type of installation like Edge.